Fishing Report for the Arkansas River

 Arkansas River (Lower Freestone Basin)

-We're pre-booking prime dates for the Spring and Summer season in 2025!
+We're pre-booking prime dates for the Summer and Fall seasons!
 Call us today to get a trip on the books if that is something you're considering!
 719-371-4530 or CLICK HERE for more information.

 Stream Conditions